icarus-sim/icarus-sim.github.io/index.md

 #### Run simulations
 To use Icarus with the currently implemented topologies and models of caching policies and strategies you need to do the following.

 First, create a configuration file with all the desired parameters of your simulation.
 You can modify the file `config.py`, which is a well documented example configuration.
 You can even use the configuration file as it is just to get started.
+Alternatively, have a look at the `examples` folder which contains examples of configuration files for various uses.

 Second, run Icarus by running the script `icarus.py` using the following syntax

-    $ python icarus.py --results RESULTS_FILE [--plots PLOTS_DIR] CONF_FILE
+    $ python icarus.py --results RESULTS_FILE CONF_FILE

 where:

  * `RESULTS_FILE` is the [pickle](http://docs.python.org/3/library/pickle.html) file in which results will be saved,
- * `PLOTS_DIR` is the directory where graphs plotting the results will be saved.
-If the folder does not exist, it will be created.
-This parameter is optional.
-If omitted, graphs will not be plotted.
-Results can be plotted at a later stage anyway.
  * `CONF_FILE` is the configuration file

 Example usage could be:

-    $ python icarus.py --results results.pickle --plots graphs config.py
+    $ python icarus.py --results results.pickle config.py

+After saved results in pickle format you can extract results in a human readable format using the `printresults.py` script from the `scripts` folder.
+Example usage could be:

+    $ python scripts/printresults.py results.pickle > results.txt

+Icarus also provides a set of helper functions for plotting results.
+Have a look at the `examples` folder for plot examples.

 By executing the steps illustrated above it is possible to run simulations using the topologies, cache policies, strategies and result collectors readily available on